Changing your course

 You should check your contractual obligations if you are renting a property and wish to leave.
 You may also become liable for Council Tax.

-Credit Accumulation and Transfer
+Credit accumulation and transfer

 All Higher Education courses at University College Birmingham carry a credit value which is measured in points.
 (For example, one full year of an undergraduate degree course carries a potential credit value of 120 points.
-So one module of study is likely to have a credit value of between 10 and 20 credits.)
+So one module of study is likely to have a credit value of 10, 20 or 30 credits.)
 This credit value links University College Birmingham to other academic institutions in the UK and means that if at any point you find that you need, or wish, to move to another Higher Education Institution to continue your studies, you could claim exemption from repeating the same modules of study at the new institution.

 Similarly, each module carries European Credits under the European Credit Transfer and Accumulation System (ECTS) which enables comparability with universities in Europe.
 A total of 60 ECTS Credits are awarded for each successful year of study.

-Course Specifications
+Course specifications

 Back to top